Currency: US Dollar

 US World Heritage Sites: 24

 The United States of America is one of the world’s largest nations in terms of land area and population.
 With a population of over 315 million, it is the third most populated country in the world.
-The country is divided into 50 states wherein each state has their own set of laws and policies.
+The country is divided into 50 states wherein each state has its own set of laws and policies.
 Rhode Island is the smallest of all 50 states while Alaska is the largest state.

 The country has the world’s largest economy and the most diverse population.
 Therefore, the United States of America has a strong influence on international economic and political affairs.
 The USA declared its independence from Great Britain on July 4, 1776.
 The seat of the country is located in Washington, DC.